 CEO & Founder

 Brandee is a lawyer, educator, DEI consultant, former Teach for America corps member and founder of The Antiracism Academy.

 As a corporate attorney, Brandee brought her leadership around diversity, equity and inclusion to her role as an associate at Dechert LLP, serving as the Chair of the Diverse Associates Group.
-Before founding The Antiracism Academy, Brandee served as an Associate Counsel at Comcast, where she advised the company on a range legal matters, including issues of racial equity.
+Brandee also served as an Associate Counsel at Comcast, where she advised the company on a range of legal matters, including issues of racial equity.

 Watch the video to learn more about Brandee.

 David is an anthropologist, data scientist, educator, and DEI consultant.

 He earned his bachelor’s degree in Anthropology, with a focus in cultural behaviors from Yale University and a Master’s Degree in Data Science from the University of California, Berkeley.